 The Foundation Board has chosen the writer and filmmaker Tsitsi Dangarembga from Zimbabwe as the Peace Prize winner of the year 2021.
-The award ceremony will take place on Sunday, 24 October 2021, in Frankfurt's Paulskirche and will be broadcast live at 11 a.m. on ZDF.
+The award ceremony took place on Sunday, 24 October 2021, in Frankfurt's Paulskirche.
+The laudation was given by Auma Obama.

 The German Publishers and Booksellers Association has chosen to award the 2021 Peace Prize of the German Book Trade to Tsitsi Dangarembga.
 Zimbabwean novelist and filmmaker Tsitsi Dangarembga combines inimitable storytelling with a universally compelling perspective in a body of work that has made her not only one of the most important artists in her native land but also a popular and widely-recognised voice of Africa in contemporary literature.